jmalloc/grit/README.md

 The clone command accepts a single argument, the repository "slug".
 The slug is the part of the repository URL that a standard-issue human would use to identify a repository.
 For GitHub, this is the familiar `username/repository` syntax.
-For sources configured in `config.toml`, it's the part represented by the string `{{slug}}` in the URL.
+For sources configured in `grit.toml`, it's the part represented by the string `{{slug}}` in the URL.

 Try it out: